Chart Color Schemes

 Health performance in Seaford is lower than average with prevalence of common health conditions notable across both younger and older age cohorts

-Approximately 52% of Seaford's total population (~9,500 people) has private health cover, compared to 56.7% in Greater Melbourne.
-Mental health issues and asthma are the most common medical conditions, affecting 10.2 and 9.3% of residents respectively.
-However, 64.1% of residents declare themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
-The working-age population faces notable health challenges due to elevated chronic condition rates.
-Seaford has 19.6% of residents aged 65 and over (3,596 people), which is higher than the 15.1% in Greater Melbourne.
+The rate of private health cover is relatively low at approximately 52% of the total population, which consists of around 9,500 people, compared to 56.7% across Greater Melbourne.
+The most prevalent medical conditions in the area are mental health issues affecting 10.2% of residents and asthma impacting 9.3%.
+Conversely, 64.1% of residents declare themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
+The working-age population faces notable health challenges with elevated chronic condition rates.
+As of June 2021, the area has 20.0% of residents aged 65 and over, totaling 3,670 people, which is higher than the 15.1% in Greater Melbourne.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health